ahmed-asiri/TriviaAPP/backend/README.md

 # Full Stack Trivia API Backend
 The TriviaAPI is a full stack project that has a ready builded React as the front-end.
 The back-end was builded by me as a challenge to complete the requirments to finish the course on Udacity.
 The idea of the project is to enable the users to play trivia question games.
 They can create their own questions and start quizzes based on a category of quastions.
+The Back-end side of the project builded with Python and Flask micro-framework.
+For this Back-end i have applied the PEP-8 style.

 ## Getting Started

 ### Installing Dependencies

+To start the TriviaAPI project, you need to have the following tools:
+    1. Python3 and PIP (Back-end)
+    2. Node JS & NPM (Front-end)

 #### Python 3.7